jonathandroth/jonathandroth.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the economics department at Brown University.
+I am the Groos Family Assistant Professor of Economics at Brown University.

 My primary research interests are in econometrics, with a focus on causal inference.
 I have also worked on topics in labor economics, machine learning, and algorithmic fairness.